Colin Clark (filmmaker): Documentary filmmaker

 Clark returned to Britain in 1965 to work for Associated Television (ATV), where he made many documentary films, including series with Angus Wilson and Bernard Levin, as well as directing a series on art appreciation presented by his father, Sir Kenneth Clark, who had fallen out with the BBC.
 After leaving ATV in 1971 to work as an independent film producer, he made further cultural documentary films for various commercial sponsors and for the Getty Museum as well as a film in which Alistair Cooke interviewed Prince Charles.
 Although much of this work was for the American market, he ran the operation partly from London because costs there were lower and because, he said, there was little American tradition or experience of making documentary films.

 Marriages

 Clark was married three times.
 His first brief marriage was to prima ballerina Violette Verdy in the 1960s.
 Their marriage ended in divorce.
 His second marriage, to Faith Shuckburgh (née Wright), daughter of Beatrice Wright and ex-wife of Julian Shuckburgh, lasted nine years.
 At 50 he married Helena Siu Kwan, daughter of Cheung Wan Li of Hong Kong, and they had a son Christopher Ming Clark (b.
 1986).

 Retirement and death

 He retired from filmmaking in 1987 to live in Hammersmith and write books.
-He died in December 2002 in London, and was survived by his third wife and their son, and a stepson from his second marriage, Ben Shuckburgh.
+He died in December 2002, age 70 in London, and was survived by his third wife and their son, and a stepson from his second marriage, Ben Shuckburgh.